yavin-dev/docs/pages/guide/08-start.md

 For more information on SQL definition please check out: [https://elide.io/pages/guide/v5/04-analytics.html#column-properties](https://elide.io/pages/guide/v5/04-analytics.html#column-properties)

-### how do I create fields like i would with a case statement in SQL in my semantic config?
+### How do I create fields like i would with a case statement in SQL in my semantic config?

 You can use CASE statement in the SQL definition for a column.